Global Online Academy

 DA faculty also participate in GOA's world-renowned professional learning programs as they seek to continuously improve their practice as modern educators.

 About Global Online Academy

-There are more than 60 high-performing independent schools in the consortium, representing four continents, four countries and more than 20 states.
-Some partner schools include Sidwell Friends School in Washington; The Blake School in Minneapolis; The Dalton School in New York; and Albuquerque Academy in New Mexico.
+There are more than 70 high-performing independent schools in the consortium, representing four continents, 17 countries and more than 20 states.
+A few partner schools include Lakeside School in Seattle; International School of Beijing in China; The Blake School in Minneapolis; The Dalton School in New York; King's Academy in Jordan; and Albuquerque Academy in New Mexico.
 All GOA courses are taught by teachers who are currently teaching at a GOA member school.

 Students take GOA courses for credit at Durham Academy.
 GOA course workload and course intensity is equivalent to courses taken on our campus.
 Unlike many online courses, students are not passive receptors of pre-recorded lectures from their teachers.
 Instead, students collaborate on challenging and interesting projects with students from around the world.
 They are also expected to manage their workload and time effectively to support the asynchronous nature of the courses.